 • We wish to fund a range of community projects.
 We will offer grants of up to £10,000.
 Larger awards may be considered.

 • You should have people volunteering to help with your activity, who are not part of your management committee.

 • You must have a set of written rules or constitution that your group adheres to.
 We can help advise you on how to do this especially if you are a new group.

 • You must take care to ensure that young people or vulnerable people taking part in your activity do not come to any harm whilst in your care.
 To this end, you must have written procedures for keeping young people and/or vulnerable people safe otherwise known as a Child Protection or Vulnerable people’s policy.
+You must also have an equalities policy in place.
 This will be needed as a condition of funding.
 If you do not have such a policy, visit our Help for Groups section.